AdobeDocs/analytics-2.0-apis/bdia.md

-# Analytics Bulk Data Insertion API User's Guide
+# Adobe Analytics Bulk Data Insertion API - User Guide

 This guide presents comprehensive information for understanding and using the Bulk Data Insertion API.
 For specific endpoint reference information of this API, see the [2.0 Analytics API Swagger UI](https://adobedocs.github.io/analytics-2.0-apis/).

+**Note:** [Data Insertion API](https://github.com/AdobeDocs/analytics-1.4-apis/blob/master/docs/data-insertion-api/index.md) and Bulk Data Insertion API are both methods to submit server-side collection data to Adobe Analytics.
+Data Insertion API calls are made one event at a time.
+Bulk Data Insertion API accepts CSV formatted files containing event data, one event per row.
+If you are working on a new implementation of server-side collection, we recommend using Bulk Data Insertion API.

 ## Overview